colincasey/arcserver.rb/README.md

     map_server = ArcServer::MapServer.new('http://sampleserver1.arcgisonline.com/ArcGIS/services/Portland/ESRI_LandBase_WebMercator/MapServer')

-and export an image using the REST
+and export an image

     puts map_server.export

-Query for retreive some features in a FeatureSet
+Query for retreive some features, the result will be a FeatureSet, which is a wrapper for the layer information and the features found

     query = ArcServer::REST::Query.new({ where: "district='4'", outFields: "*" })
     feature_set = query.execute("http://sampleserver3.arcgisonline.com/ArcGIS/rest/services/SanFrancisco/311Incidents/FeatureServer/0")

     puts feature_set.features

-Feature are a single class with Geometry and attributes, create a feature is easy
+A feature is a simple class with Geometry and attributes, create one is easy

     f = ArcServer::Graphics::Feature.new({ geometry: { x: 997986.5006082746, y: 5783631.06234916, spatialReference: { wkid: 102100 }}, attributes: {status:1,req_id:"12345",req_type:"Graffiti Complaint – Private Property",req_date:"30.09.2013",req_time:"14:00",address:"via dei matti 0",district:"4"} })